Some things in life will make you sit back and take stock of everything.

 To illustrate the point, we’re going to look at two examples.

-Mary’s arm healed, and she’s in perfect working order otherwise.
+Mary’s arm healed, and she’s in perfect nick otherwise.

 Mary is lucky in that she can still get a decent amount of cover at a reasonable price.